-The presence of white mucus in stool during pregnancy could be due to dehydration.
+White mucus in stool during pregnancy could be due to dehydration.
 Consult your doctor about the amount of water you should drink during pregnancy.
-Drink plenty of water and, if needed use hydration salts.
-This will help avoid mucus build up.
+Drink plenty of water and, if needed, use hydration salts.
+During Pregnancy, you must drink 8-10 cups or 64-96 ounces of water.
+This will help avoid mucus buildup.

-You should try prenatal workout as it can improve your immune strength.
-A strengthened immune system will be able to combat infections better and keep the infections that cause green mucus in the stool at bay.
+You should try a prenatal workout as it can improve your immune strength.
+A strengthened immune system will combat infections better and keep the infections that cause green mucus in the stool at bay.
 However, before you try any exercise, talk to your doctor.
-Perform the exercises that are safe and don’t exercise for more than 45 minutes.
-It is crucial that you listen to your body during this time and take rest if you feel tired.
+Perform the safe exercises, and don’t exercise for more than 45 minutes.
+You must listen to your body during this time and rest if you feel tired.
 You can resume the workout after a short break.

 3. Follow a Balanced Diet

-Constipation is a common cause of mucus buildup during pregnancy, this is why your diet should be well-balanced and you should consume plenty of minerals and vitamins.
+Constipation is a common cause of mucus buildup during pregnancy, so your diet should be well-balanced, and you should consume plenty of minerals and vitamins.
 Take supplements if necessary.
 Make sure your meals are high in fibre.
-Dietary fibre helps soften the stool and can keep you full throughout the day and combat constipation.
+Dietary fibre helps soften the stool, keeps you full throughout the day, and combat constipation.

 4. Stay Calm

-The presence of mucus in your body could be due to numerous different aspects, but you need not stress.
-In fact, it may make it a lot worse.
-Stress can also increase the likelihood of further complications that lead to the presence of blood or abdominal pain in your body.
+The mucus in your body could be due to numerous different aspects, but you need not stress.
+It may make it a lot worse.
+Stress can also increase the likelihood of further complications that lead to blood or abdominal pain in your body.
 Both of which are signs of anything from IBD to premature birth.
 So, remember to quell the anxiety by exercising.
 You can try yoga, tai chi or meditation.
 Use essential oils and diffusers to calm yourself down.

-You need not worry if you see a little mucus in your stool.
+You need not worry if you see a little mucus in stool in pregnancy.
 But in the following cases, you should consult a doctor –